chinchalinchin/scrilla/README.md

 ### NOTE

 The first time this application is run it retrieves a large amount of static data and stores it in the <b>/static/</b> folder.
 The first call of the function may take some time, but subsequent calls, assuming you do not have the environment variable <b>INIT</b> = <b>True</b>, should not take anywhere near as long.

+IMPORTANT: ALL DATE STRINGS SHOULD BE CONVERTED TO DATETIME.DATES AT POINT OF CONTACT WITH USER, I.E. IN THE MAIN.PY FILE OR WITHIN THE GUI SOMEWHERE BEFORE PASSING IT THE SERVICE/STATISTICS/PORTFOLIO FUNCTIONS.